 Every year between 5 and 13 million metric tons of trash make it into the ocean.
 Most of this garbage comes from land-based activities, but according to some estimates about 20 % of that debris originates from marine activities such as fishing.

 It is within this context that SARETU has been born.
 It is supported by Bermeo Tuna World Capital Association in collaboration with Echebastar, AZTI technology center and the textile company Ternua.
-Together we are going to give a second life to nets and fishing gear which have been lost by accident or deliberately abandoned and now accumulate in the oceans.
+Together we’ll give our fishing nets a second life.

 This initiative is the result of the cooperation between science and industry and aims to use circular economy strategies in order to offer a solution to the problem of the fishing gear that ends up being abandoned at sea.
 Our main goal is to pick up discarded tuna fishing nets and recycle them by giving them a new use” says Rogelio Pozo from Bermeo Tuna World Capital.